RonenNess/MonoGame-Sprites/README.md

 Just copy the files inside ```/Source/``` into your project and you're good to go.

 ### Main objects
-This lib contains 4 simple classes and is very easy to use:
+This lib contains 4 main classes you should know:

 #### Renderable
 Provide the basic API and functionality of any renderable entity.
 If you want to create your own custom sprite, inherit from it.

 #### Container
 An entity that doesn't have any graphic representation for itself, but have transformation which it can pass to its children.
+Containers are good method to group together sprites and apply global transformations, like position or scale, on all of them.

 #### Sprite
 A simple renderable image with transformation and children.

 #### Transformations
-A collection of renderable transformation (position, scale, rotation, zindex, color..) with functionality to inherit and clone transformations.
+A set of transformation properties, such as position, scale, rotation, zindex, color, etc..
+Transformations class also implements the functionality to inherit transformations from another Transformations instance.
-Normally you don't need to use this class.
+Normally you don't need to use this class, it is used internally.

 ### How to use
 To create a new sprite: